KravtsovVadym/dev-sandbox/README.md

 ##  About This Repository

-This repository contains my solutions to various Python programming challenges from an excellent online course.
-I'm genuinely enjoying the problem-solving process and the way each task builds upon previous concepts.
+This repository contains my solutions to various Python programming.

-The course structure is well thought out, progressing from basic concepts to more complex algorithmic challenges that really make you think! 💭

 ##  Problem Categories